Trump Visits Las Vegas Following Deadly Mass Shooting

-President Donald Trump landed in Las Vegas on Wednesday, three days after a gunman rained bullets onto a country music festival there in America’s worst mass shooting in modern history.
+President Donald Trump visited Las Vegas on Wednesday, three days after a gunman rained bullets onto a country music festival there in America’s worst mass shooting in modern history.

-Trump, accompanied by first lady Melania Trump, was scheduled to make two stops: one at a hospital to meet with victims, their families and medical staff treating the wounded, and another to visit with first responders.
+Trump, accompanied by first lady Melania Trump, made two stops: one at a hospital to meet with victims, their families and medical staff treating the wounded, and another to visit with first responders.

 “We’re going to pay our respects, and to see the police, who have done really a fantastic job in a very short time,” he told reporters before leaving Washington Wednesday morning, calling it “a very, very sad day for me” and the shooting “a very sad thing.”

+“I just wanted to congratulate everybody,” he said.
+“It is incredible what you’ve done.”

-At least 58 people were killed and more than 500 others were wounded when 64-year-old Stephen Paddock opened fire on a crowd estimated at 22,000 at the Route 91 Harvest festival.
-Paddock’s fusillade, firing hundreds of rounds a minute from the 32nd floor of the Mandalay Bay hotel late Sunday, sent the concert into chaos.
-He was found dead by authorities in his hotel room from a self-inflicted gunshot wound alongside 23 weapons, 12 of which were outfitted with a legal device to make them fire faster.
+At least 58 people were killed and more than 500 others were wounded Sunday night when 64-year-old Stephen Paddock opened fire on a crowd estimated at 22,000 at the Route 91 Harvest festival.

+Paddock’s fusillade, firing hundreds of rounds a minute from the 32nd floor of the Mandalay Bay hotel, sent the concert into chaos.
+Authorities later found him dead in his hotel room from a self-inflicted gunshot wound alongside 23 weapons, 12 of which were outfitted with a legal device to make them fire faster.

-Shortly after the attack, Trump called it “an act of pure evil” and offered his condolences to victims.
-“We cannot fathom their pain; we cannot imagine their loss,” he said Monday morning, before praising law enforcement and first responders.
+On Wednesday, Trump called the shooter “a very sick man, a demented person,” and said authorities are “looking very, very hard” for his motive.

 Trump’s visit to Las Vegas marks the second time in two days he has had to assume the role of “consoler-in-chief.”

-Note: This story has been updated with details from Trump’s visit.